 - a.
 The commissioner of each activity is responsible for ensuring safe conditions exist at all assigned locations.
 This responsibility includes: - i.
 Establishing a maintenance program to guarantee facilities receive necessary maintenance required to maintain safe conditions. - ii.
 Placing safety above all other considerations when making decisions on the adequacy of a facility for play. - iii.
 Procurement and upkeep of practice and playing equipment, particularly personal protective equipment. - iv.
 Development of an effective equipment rehabilitation and certification program. - v.
 Procurement and replenishment of first aid kits for all teams and development of controls on these items. - vi.
 Developing programs or procedures to ensure minimum requirements for medical and liability insurance are made available to coaches and players. - vii.
 Ensuring procedures to ensure cleanliness of facilities is maintained and unsafe foreign objects (broken bottles, cans, glass, etc.) are promptly picked up. - viii.
-Repairing or requesting prompt repair actions from appropriate County agencies of all unsafe conditions at playing and practice locations. - ix.
+Identifying all unsafe conditions at game and practice locations by notifying the Executive Board of any issues found within the facility being used by SYA.
+League representatives will also mark the identified area, securing by roping off or otherwise protecting the area from injury or further damage until the issue is resolved. - ix.
 Conducting prompt up-channel notification of injuries in accordance with provisions outlined in other sections of the SYA By-laws. - x.
 Conducting prompt accident investigations to determine the cause and to correct situations which may have contributed to injury/accident. - xi.
 Establishing policy to ensure that only participants and coaches are permitted on the playing field and ensuring strict enforcement of the policy by coaches and officials.